Team-based care yields better outcomes for patients with chronic disease

 Using athenahealth EHR data, the researchers were able to consistently identify the profession of each service provider – physician, nurse practitioner, or physician assistant.
 The EHR data also included the very biomarkers by which outcomes one year after disease onset are judged: blood pressure, A1c, and LDL.
 The study also used EHR data on core care processes for disease management, such as diagnosis, prescribing of pharmaceuticals, and patient monitoring via labs.

 Study findings reveal that teams of providers produce better outcomes

 The research produced two particularly interesting and statistically significant results.
-For one, the study showed that for the three conditions studied, patients seen by teams of providers were more likely to bring their disease under control than were patients seen by solo practitioners.
-Some 63.9 percent of patients seen by teams brought their diabetes under control, versus 54.7 percent for diabetes patients seeing solo providers.
-For hypertension, 71.0 percent of patients seen by teams had a favorable outcome, versus 64.9 percent for patients of solo providers.
+For one, the study showed that for the three conditions studied, patients seen by teams of providers were more likely to bring their disease under control than were patients seen by one provider.
+Some 63.9 percent of patients seen by teams brought their diabetes under control, versus 54.7 percent for diabetes patients seeing just one provider.
+For hypertension, 71.0 percent of patients seen by teams had a favorable outcome, versus 64.9 percent for patients of a single provider.

-A second important finding: In terms of quality of care, it didn’t make much of a difference whether patients were treated by physicians, midlevel practitioners, or an interprofessional mix.
+A second important finding: In terms of quality of care, it didn’t make much of a difference whether patients were treated by physicians, advanced practice providers, or an interprofessional mix.

 The results highlight the need for quality improvement

 “Chronic disease care – even though the principles are simple – is really hard to do,” said Lucy Chen, a study co-leader and MD-PhD candidate at Harvard Medical School.
 This was confirmed by the “low absolute performance” of providers in the study, in line with long-established findings that frustrate stakeholders all around.